-I’m working on Couchbase performance issues and learning a lot the painful way.
+I’m working on Couchbase performance issues and gathering a lot of useful information not found within any of the documentation available online.
 Therefore, I would like to share my finding within this blog post.
 Hopefully, this will be helpful for someone taking the same route.

 This article targets people who are new to Couchbase and using the .net client.

 At this point, I’m expecting that you have read some of the Couchbase docs.
 Couchbase.com has great docs and you can find great 101 articles online.
 For this post, I want to share some pitfalls when trying to include the Couchbase .Net client.